ibm-cloud-docs/vpc/vsi_is_create_instance.md

 If you have an existing instance with a floating IP address, it isn't necessary to assign a second floating IP to another instance.
 You can connect to the first instance with a floating IP, then SSH to the second instance by using the private subnet IP address that is automatically assigned to it.

-## Creating virtual server instances by using Terraform
-{: #create-instance-terraform}
-{: terraform}

-You can create instances by using Terraform.
-If you would like to use user tags or access management tags to manage your resources, see [Working with tags](/docs/account?topic=account-tag&interface=terraform).

 ## Creating a virtual server instance by using the API
 {: #create-instance-api}
 {: api}